JumpmanFR/MotherInternational/README.md

 * Can *unpatch* ROMs and apply multiple patches successively, allowing to translate a game for any language to any other (no need to input the base Japanese ROM specifically).
 * Based on the same principle, can update your ROM if you’re using an older version of the same translation.
 * Supports special additional patches designed to be applied over existing translations (like better sound and such); the program automatically finds a route from your current ROM to the translation and special features you want.
+* Identifies your patched ROMs (language, patch version, extra patches, etc.)
 * Automatically invites you to translate into your language based on your Web browser settings, or to update your current ROM into a more recent translation from the same team.
 * Supports zipped ROMs.
 * Supports translation teams better by including links to their websites and readme files.
 * Compatible and suited for mobile devices, thanks to a responsive UI.
 * Features a multilingual UI, currently in English and French. *(For operators)* Other languages can be easily added; supports right-to-left writing.
 * *(For operators)* Also supports BPS and VCDIFF/xdelta patch formats, in addition to UPS and IPS.
-That said, only the UPS format can *unpatch* ROMS, allowing the first three new features listed above.
+That said, only the UPS format can *unpatch* ROMS, making possible the first three new features listed above.
 For now, all included patches have been converted to UPS so everything’s fine.
 But for future patches, you’ll probably want to import them as UPS patches all well.
-Otherwise, the program will fallback to more limited features whenever.
+Otherwise, the program will fallback to more limited features in the impacted situations.

 ### Other specificities in this version
 * Hosted on a webpage, so that people don’t have to download a full executable package that includes all the translations for a minimal use.